jitsi/jitsi-meet/doc/API.md

 27. isStartAudioMuted() - check if audio is muted on join

 28. isStartVideoMuted() - check if video is muted on join

+29. setSubject(subject) - change subject of the conference
+    - subject - string new subject

+    Note: available only for moderator

 JitsiTrack
 ======